Home

 • Will they be in danger of tripping over it?

 If the answer to any of these is YES, then it’s probably not the right thing for your dog to wear.
-If you do manage to find a costume your dog is comfortable in, just make sure you keep an eye on them while they’re wearing it, and if they appear visibly distressed, remove the costume straight away.
+If you do manage to find a costume your dog is comfortable in, just make sure you keep an eye on them while they’re wearing it, and if they appear visibly distressed or uncomfortable, remove the costume straight away.

 How to spot if a dog is uncomfortable in their costume?